 2009–2012 Canada Graduate Scholarships Program: Doctoral Scholarship, Social Sciences and Humanities Research Council, $35,000/year for three years

-2017 Book chapter (peer-reviewed, in press), “Developing Historical Negatives: the Colonial Photographic Archive as Optical Unconscious,” Photography and the Optical Unconscious, Sharon Sliwinski and Shawn Michelle Smith, eds.
+2017 Book chapter (peer-reviewed), “Developing Historical Negatives: the Colonial Photographic Archive as Optical Unconscious,” Photography and the Optical Unconscious, Sharon Sliwinski and Shawn Michelle Smith, eds.
 (Durham, NC: Duke University Press).

 2015 Book chapter, “Exhaustive Images: surveillance, sovereignty and subjectivity in Jon Rafman’s The Nine Eyes of Google Street View,” Jon Rafman: Nine Eyes, Kate Steinmann, ed.
 (Los Angeles: New Documents).

 2015 Book chapter, “Literary Supplement: a Brief and Incomplete Atlas of Drawn & Quarterly’s Petits Livres,” Drawn & Quarterly’s 25th Anniversary Publication, (Montreal: Drawn & Quarterly).